zyradyl-moe/archive.zyradyl.moe/README.md

 * Get it from [github](https://github.com/scotte/jekyll-clean).

-The content of this theme is distributed and licensed under a
+The content of this theme is distributed and licensed under the
 ![License Badge](/images/cc_by_88x31.png)
 [Creative Commons Attribution 4.0 License](https://creativecommons.org/licenses/by/4.0/legalcode)